-MIFSA has entered into a 5-year revolving credit facility with a borrowing capacity up to \$250 million (the "credit facility") that we expect will be undrawn at the time the separation is completed.
-Mallinckrodt plc will guarantee the credit facility on an unsecured and unsubordinated basis upon completion of the distribution.
-Borrowings under this facility will initially bear interest at LIBOR plus 1.50 percent per annum (subject to adjustment based upon a ratings-based pricing grid).
-The credit facility provides for customary fees, including commitment fees and other fees.
+In addition, we expect to enter into a [-]-year revolving credit facility with a borrowing capacity up to \$250 million that we expect will be undrawn at the time the separation is completed.
+Borrowings under this facility are expected to bear interest at LIBOR plus [-] percent.
+We also expect the revolving credit facility to provide for customary fees, including commitment fees and other fees.